HIPOT AND ELECTRICAL SAFETY-TESTING FAQ

 M100DCs, allows the user to adjust the voltage from 0 up to the maximum voltage output level of his particular unit.
 For

-users that need up to 6 discreet settings, we have an option which can be installed which provides 5 hard-wired settings
+users that need up to six discreet settings, we have an option which can be installed which provides five hard-wired

-Q: ROD-L units appear to cost more.
-Why should I buy ROD-L units when I can buy cheaper ones?
+Q: Why should I buy ROD-L units when I can buy cheaper ones?

 Safety - ROD-L units offer several operator-safety features that exceed the major electrical-safety agency